Penetration testing 101

 Process and time commitment

-Most pen testing companies generally follow the process below:
+Most penetration testing companies generally follow the process below:

 - Scoping call to get a quote